robstave/angular2-training/session-five/page2.md

 Now that we have done the nickle tour of observables and RxJS, lets dive into two HTTP examples.

-The first is a simple page that gets data from a remote server and the second is a look ahead text box.
+The first example is a simple page that gets data from a remote server.
+In it we will see that subcribe one liner in action.
+In addition we will learn about the HTTP api and use it to send some parameters and header information.
+This tutorial assumes you know a little about http headers, at least what they are.

-This tutorial assumes you know a little about http headers.
+The second is a look ahead text box.
+In that, we will play with the observables a bit more and show how to debounce input and filter out duplicates to make the rest calls a bit more intelligent.

 ## Http module in NG2